The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 The Guarantor System in Nigeria

-The guarantor system is unique to Nigerian rental culture and serves as crucial backup security for landlords.
+The guarantor system is unique to Nigerian rental culture and serves as a critical safety net for landlords.

-Importance of guarantors: Guarantors provide financial backup if tenant defaults, offer character reference for the tenant, create social pressure for tenant to pay (nobody wants to burden their guarantor), provide additional recovery option if tenant disappears, and demonstrate tenant has connections to responsible people.
+Why guarantors matter: Guarantors provide financial backup if a tenant defaults, vouch for the tenant's character, create social pressure to pay (nobody wants to burden their guarantor), offer an additional recovery path if the tenant disappears, and demonstrate the tenant has connections to responsible people.
 A tenant who can't find a guarantor often raises questions about their character or connections.

 Acceptable guarantor profiles: Not all guarantors are equal.
 Strong guarantors include civil servants (especially senior positions—stable employment and traceable), established professionals (doctors, lawyers, engineers with verifiable credentials), corporate employees at reputable companies (managers and above), successful business owners with verifiable businesses, and retirees with pension income (if pension is substantial and verifiable).